SahinEgilmez/game3072/README.md

 # game3072

-A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).
+A [libGDX](https://libgdx.com/) puzzle game generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.
+This repository implements a sliding tile puzzle inspired by **2048** with a target of 3072.
+The shared game logic lives in the `core` module and is used by the desktop, Android and iOS launchers.

 ## Platforms